 North of Alberta, another standout Canadian location is just outside our typical range of coverage, but it’s worth noting as the so-called “aurora capital of North America.”
 More than 240 nights of lights from August through mid-April means you can see the most spectacular light show on Earth even in the warmer months.
-Get a room in town at the modern Aurora Deluxe Guest House, and book a tour (with dinner) to Aurora Village, a picturesque viewing point with teepees heated by wood-burning stoves.
+Book a tour (with dinner) to Aurora Village, a picturesque viewing point with teepees heated by wood-burning stoves.
 For a more out-there experience, take a bush plane to the backcountry log cabins at the rustic-luxe Blachford Lake Lodge & Wilderness Resort.

 To read: Click on the right and left arrows at the edge of the box to turn pages; to make the text larger, click on the fullscreen icon in the lower-right corner (desktop) or in the center (mobile).